2024-2025 Impact Report

 Storytelling Makes a Difference

-Telling your story is a powerful way to advocate.
-NCCDDâs My Story Matters campaign, originally launched in 2024, encourages people with I/DD to submit their stories to give a first-person account of how cuts and changes to critical services would impact individuals and families.
-Leaders, decision-makers, and the public are encouraged to read these stories to get a deeper understanding of whatâs at stake when policy doesnât match what people need to live independently.Â
+NCCDD continued its My Story Matters campaign.
+The campaign encourages people with I/DD to submit their stories to give a first-person account of how cuts and changes to critical services would impact them.
+These stories are used to raise awareness among leaders, decision-makers, and the public of whatâs at stake when policy doesnât match what people need to live independently.

 Unmet Film Showing PartiesUnmet: North Carolina's Two Developmental Disability Crises is a film commissioned by NCCDD, sharing real stories of North Carolinians with I/DD whose needs are unmet.
-Several showings were held during 2023-2024, and in 2025, the film was offered for the public to host watch parties with others within their community.Â
+After several showings in theatres across North Carolina during 2023 and 2024, the film was released in July 2025 for the public to host watch parties with others within their community.

 âI feel that I'm fairly well versed in my advocacy for my family member, but I think the film helped me see that we're not a unicorn,â said one viewer. âI often read the numbers, but seeing the faces and hearing the stories was impactful, not just for me, but for my husband.âÂ